 Skipping this step won’t affect how well your Dutch oven pulled pork cooks, but it will absolutely affect the flavor and texture.

-2. Pour the soda around the pork, not over it.
+- Pour the soda around the meat, not over it.

 A rainfall of soda will wash away all of the hard work we’ve done to create a delicious spiced crust!
 Instead, very slowly and steadily pour the soda in a ring around the meat until it covers half of the roast to create your Dr. Pepper pulled pork.